evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ### Phone Mirroring

-Furthermore, the Volkswagen ID.
-Buzz Pro LWB supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Volkswagen ID.
+Buzz Pro LWB supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Volkswagen ID.
 Buzz Pro LWB comes equipped with one sound system option:

-- **Volkswagen Soundsystem:**: This system features six speakers and delivers a maximum output of 450 watts.
+- **Volkswagen Soundsystem:**: Features six speakers and delivers a maximum output of 450 watts.

 Additionally, the model includes 5 USB-C connections as standard.